academy-agents/academy/docs/guides/llm.md

 Language models can be used as the central coordinator in the workflow, where they are used to pick which agents to invoke.
 In Academy, this means that the language model needs to (1) be wrapped in an agent, and (2) needs to be able to invoke actions on other Agents.

+You can wrap an action invocation as a Tool call from a multi-LLM orchestration framework (i.e. Lanchain or pydanticAI).
+For instance:

 ```
 from academy.handle import Handle
 from langchain.tools import tool, Tool